Circle of Life: Other versions

+G4 recorded a cover version of the song for their self titled debut album, which they had performed previously during series 1 of the British X Factor.

-In 2017 American boyband 98° recorded a cover version of the song to help promote a re-release of The Lion King on Blu-ray as part of the Disney Signature Collection.
+In 2017, American boyband 98° recorded a cover version of the song to help promote a re-release of The Lion King on Blu-ray as part of the Disney Signature Collection.

 The single was released as a digital download on 22 September 2017.

 The song was remixed by Mat Zo which was released in the album Dconstructed on 22 April 2014.

-"Circle of Life" was referenced in the song "Colors of the Wind" which was composed by Alan Menken and Stephen Schwartz for Disney's 33rd animated motion picture Pocahontas.
-The song's lyrics are about animism and respecting nature.

-It is the main theme song for Disney's Animal Kingdom at the Walt Disney World.
-Epcot featured a cinema-type film called Circle of Life: An Environmental Fable from 1995 to 2018, with Timon, Pumbaa, and Simba discussing environmental topics.

-At the 2011 White House Correspondents' Association, President Barack Obama jokingly claimed he was going to show his "long-form birth video", spoofing Barack Obama citizenship conspiracy theories that alleged he was born outside of the United States, rather than in his actual birthplace of Honolulu, Hawaii.
-The opening chant was played from the film, and Simba was seen being lifted to the skies.
+At the 2011 White House Correspondents' Association Dinner, President Barack Obama jokingly claimed he was going to show his "long-form birth video", spoofing Barack Obama citizenship conspiracy theories that alleged he was born outside of the United States, rather than in his actual birthplace of Honolulu, Hawaii.
+The opening chant was played from the film showing Simba being lifted to the skies.

+In 2015, the song was including in a Lion King songs medley performed by YouTuber and singer Georgia Merry.

 New York Mets outfielder Yoenis Cespedes started using the song as his walk-up music during the 2016 Major League Baseball season.